Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 <img src="/assets/images/data-intensive-note-3/illustration-7.png" width="800"/>

-Many distributed data systems rely on a separate coordination service such as Zoo‐ Keeper to keep track of this cluster metadata:
+Many distributed data systems rely on a separate coordination service such as ZooKeeper to keep track of this cluster metadata:

 <img src="/assets/images/data-intensive-note-3/illustration-8.png" width="800"/>

 Each node registers itself in ZooKeeper, and ZooKeeper maintains the authoritative mapping of partitions to nodes.
 Other actors, such as the routing tier or the partitioning-aware client, can subscribe to this information in ZooKeeper.
 Whenever a partition changes ownership, or a node is added or removed, ZooKeeper notifies the routing tier so that it can keep its routing information up to date.

-Cassandra and Riak take a different approach: they use a gossip protocol among the nodes to disseminate any changes in cluster state.
+Cassandra and Riak take a different approach: they use a **gossip protocol** among the nodes to disseminate any changes in cluster state.
 Requests can be sent to any node, and that node forwards them to the appropriate node for the requested partition.

-When using a routing tier or when sending requests to a random node, clients still need to find the IP addresses to connect to.
-These are not as fast-changing as the assignment of partitions to nodes, so it is often sufficient to use DNS for this purpose.
+When using a routing tier or when sending requests to a random node, clients still need to find the IP addresses to connect to. **These are not as fast-changing as the assignment of partitions to nodes, so it is often sufficient to use DNS for this purpose.**

 # Chapter 7.
 Transactions

-A transaction is a way for an application to group several reads and writes together into a logical unit.
-Conceptually, all the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds (commit) or it fails (abort, rollback).
+**A transaction is a way for an application to group several reads and writes together into a logical unit.** Conceptually, all the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds (commit) or it fails (abort, rollback).
 If it fails, the application can safely retry.
 With transactions, error handling becomes much simpler for an application, because it doesn’t need to worry about partial failure.

 ## The Slippery Concept of a Transaction

 ### The Meaning of ACID

-The safety guarantees provided by transactions are often described by the well-known acronym ACID, which stands for Atomicity, Consistency, Isolation, and Durability.
+The safety guarantees provided by transactions are often described by the well-known acronym ACID, which stands for **Atomicity, Consistency, Isolation, and Durability**.

 #### Atomicity

-In general, atomic refers to something that cannot be broken down into smaller parts.
-ACID atomicity describes what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed.
+**In general, atomic refers to something that cannot be broken down into smaller parts.** ACID atomicity describes what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed.
 If the writes are grouped together into an atomic transaction, and the transaction cannot be completed (committed) due to a fault, then the transaction is aborted and the database must discard or undo any writes it has made so far in that transaction.

 The ability to abort a transaction on error and have all writes from that transaction discarded is the defining feature of ACID atomicity.

 #### Consistency

-The idea of ACID consistency is that you have certain statements about your data (invariants) that must always be true--for example, in an accounting system, credits and debits across all accounts must always be balanced.
+**The idea of ACID consistency is that you have certain statements about your data (invariants) that must always be true**--for example, in an accounting system, credits and debits across all accounts must always be balanced.

+However, this idea of consistency depends on the application’s notion of invariants, and it’s the application’s responsibility to define its transactions correctly so that they preserve consistency.
+This is not something that the database can guarantee.

-Atomicity, isolation, and durability are properties of the database, whereas consistency (in the ACID sense) is a property of the application.
-The application may rely on the database’s atomicity and isolation properties in order to achieve consistency, but it’s not up to the database alone.
+**Atomicity, isolation, and durability are properties of the database, whereas consistency (in the ACID sense) is a property of the application.** The application may rely on the database’s atomicity and isolation properties in order to achieve consistency, but it’s not up to the database alone.
 Thus, the letter C doesn’t really belong in ACID.

 #### Isolation

 <img src="/assets/images/data-intensive-note-3/illustration-9.png" width="800"/>

-Isolation in the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other’s toes.
-The classic database textbooks formalize isolation as **serializability**, which means that each transaction can pretend that it is the only transaction running on the entire database.
+**Isolation in the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other’s toes.** The classic database textbooks formalize isolation as **serializability**, which means that each transaction can pretend that it is the only transaction running on the entire database.
 The database ensures that when the transactions have committed, the result is the same as if they had run serially (one after another), even though in reality they may have run concurrently.

 However, in practice, serializable isolation is rarely used, because it carries a performance penalty.